FedorIvanov37/sv-terminal/README.md

 ## Release info

-What's new is the Signal v0.18
+What's new is the Signal v0.19

 * New features
-  * Command line mode
+  * Web API in GUI and CLI mode
-  * Main Window tabs
-  * New hotkeys to manage tabs
-    * Multiple files opening
-    * Multiple files saving
+    * The Postman collection
+    * Swagger documentation
+  * Toolbar on main window
+  * User reference guide, available in browser
+  * Indicators of API mode, Keep-Alive, and transaction repeat

 * Updates
-  * Reduced validation and other redundant feedback
+  * The main window buttons set is revised.
+All the tools moved to the toolbar
-  * Expand reversal window to long utrnno
+  * Renovation of the settings window
-  * License and About windows renovation
+  * The "settings" and the "about" windows are merged
-  * Added setting: Show license agreement on startup
+  * Updated user reference guide

 * Fixed
-  * License window opens multiple times
-  * Incorrect bitmap representation
-  * Small bugs inherited from v0.17
+  * Force fields validation does not work in some cases
+  * Code optimization

 # Graphic User Interface